 Dana’s brother, Randy, recalls his parents purchasing a 1963 Ford Falcon Futura for Dana, who proceeded to modify it by changing the transmission and hopping up the engine much to his parent’s chagrin.
 According to Randy, that is the reason why he never got a car from their parents as Dana did.

-Dana went on to have a succession of Ford Fairlanes called “Just E’ Nuff”.
+Dana went on to race a succession of Ford Fairlanes called “Just E’ Nuff”.
 These Fairlanes, equipped with 427s, managed to capture several national records in the AHRA Modified Eliminator & Gas classes.

 In 1976 Dana founded Custom Auto Machine Company, also known as Camco Racing Engines and he still operates that business today at the same location on East Street in Weymouth Mass.